Sarthak-Nigam/Netflix-Dashboard/README.md

 ### Usage
 Once the dashboard is opened in Tableau:

-Navigate through the dashboard tabs to explore different insights.
+1. Navigate through the dashboard tabs to explore different insights.  <br>
-Use filters to refine the data by year, genre, or other dimensions.
+2. Use filters to refine the data by year, genre, or other dimensions.  <br>
-Hover over charts and graphs for more detailed information about each data point.
+3. Hover over charts and graphs for more detailed information about each data point.  <br>

 ### Visualizations
 The dashboard includes the following key visualizations:

-Genre Popularity: Bar chart showing the most popular genres over time.
+Genre Popularity: Bar chart showing the most popular genres over time.  <br>
-Content Distribution: Pie charts to visualize the distribution of content types.
+Content Distribution: Pie charts to visualize the distribution of content types.  <br>
-Viewership Trends: Line chart tracking the number of viewers by year or genre.
+Viewership Trends: Line chart tracking the number of viewers by year or genre.  <br>
 Top Titles: A list of the top-performing Netflix titles.

 ### Future Work
-Adding more advanced filtering and customization options.
+Adding more advanced filtering and customization options.  <br>
-Integrating additional datasets for deeper analysis.
+Integrating additional datasets for deeper analysis.  <br>
-Including more KPIs to measure Netflix's content performance.
+Including more KPIs to measure Netflix's content performance.  <br>

 ### Contributing
 Contributions are welcome!
 Feel free to open an issue or submit a pull request if you'd like to suggest improvements or new features.